-- ( ≤ 2.3.1 Encourage owners of multi-family properties to enter into or renew regulatory agreements to upgrade their properties while protecting existing tenants by keeping rents affordable. - ₹ 2.3.2 When rezoning proposals come to the Borough President's Office during the public review process, ask •ð applicants to conduct outreach to other affected property owners (those who own property within the proposed rezoning area but are not the applicants) about potential changes to their property's underlying zoning and available preservation programs. - as community land trusts and limited equity co-ops, and support legislation that gives tenants the opportunity to purchase their buildings - 2.3.4 Advocate for full funding of NYCHA capital repair needs and increased staffing for maintenance and operations in public housing, and encourage the Comptroller to conduct more regular audits of NYCHA safety, maintenance, and repair practices. - 2.3.5 Work with technical assistance providers to educate public housing residents on their options for modernization based on 2022 State legislation.
+- 2.3.1 Encourage owners of multi-family properties to enter into or renew regulatory agreements to upgrade their properties while protecting existing tenants by keeping rents affordable. - 2.3.2 When rezoning proposals come to the Borough President's Office during the public review process, ask applicants to conduct outreach to other affected property owners (those who own property within the proposed rezoning area but are not the applicants) about potential changes to their property's underlying zoning and available preservation programs. - 2.3.3 Support expansion of social housing models such as community land trusts and limited equity co-ops, and support legislation that gives tenants the opportunity to purchase their buildings. - 2.3.4 Advocate for full funding of NYCHA capital repair needs and increased staffing for maintenance and operations in public housing, and encourage the Comptroller to conduct more regular audits of NYCHA safety, maintenance, and repair practices. - 2.3.5 Work with technical assistance providers to educate public housing residents on their options for modernization based on 2022 State legislation.
 Residents will have the opportunity to vote on whether to 1) join the Permanent Affordability Commitment Together (PACT) program, which converts public housing to Project-based Section 8 in partnership with a private or non-profit developer selected based on resident input; 2) opt-in to NYCHA's Public Housing Preservation Trust, a State entity that issues bonds to fund building renovations; or 3) remain in the traditional Section 9 public housing program. - 2.3.6 Explore funding local organizations to educate owners of 1-4 family homes about their obligation to accept rental vouchers and encourage owners to attend landlord training classes.
 Advocate for increased funding for the NYC Commission on Human Rights to enforce voucher discrimination, and for the Human Resource Administration's Homelessness Prevention Unit to connect voucher holders to housing opportunities.

 2.3.7 Support tenants through continued support of the City's Right to Counsel program and State-level Good Cause Eviction legislation.
-Encourage the City Council to fully fund the Anti-Harassment and Tenant Protection Program and remove the program's requirement that actions against NYCHA must be referred by the Family Justice Centers, the Office of Civil Justice, or the NYC Human Resources Administration (HRA).
+Encourage the City Council to fully fund the Anti-Harassment and Tenant Protection Program and ensure a robust implementation of the core objectives of the program.

-- 1 2.3.8 Explore options to legalize basement apartments while allowing existing tenants to remain in their homes. - 2.3.9 Create a borough-wide Housing Task Force to T convene agencies that enforce safe building conditions. - 2.3.10 Advocate for the creation of a Good Neighbor ፹ Tax Credit, which would provide tax incentives to owners of small, owner-occupied buildings who rent apartments to low-income tenants at below-market rate rents. - 2.3.11 Encourage the State to designate all of Brooklyn Ŵ as a Cease & Desist Zone to protect against predatory real estate practices.
-Property owners should be given the option to opt-out of the program, rather than requiring them to opt-in. - ₹ 2.3.12 Help homeowners avoid foreclosure by increasing awareness of programs available through the NYC Department of Housing Preservation and Development and the Center for New York City Neighborhoods, such as the Homeowner Hub, the Landlord Ambassador Program, and Mortgage Assistance Program. - 2.3.13 Support legislation to end the tax lien sale and ም create options for affordable housing preservation in properties with municipal debt.
+2.3.8 Explore options to legalize basement apartments while allowing existing tenants to remain in their homes.

+2.3.9 Create a borough-wide Housing Task Force to convene agencies that enforce safe building conditions.

+2.3.10 Advocate for the creation of a Good Neighbor Tax Credit, which would provide tax incentives to owners of small, owner-occupied buildings who rent apartments to low-income tenants at below-market rate rents.

+2.3.11 Encourage the State to designate all of Brooklyn as a Cease & Desist Zone to protect against predatory real estate practices.
+Property owners should be given the option to opt-out of the program, rather than requiring them to opt-in.

+2.3.12 Help homeowners avoid foreclosure by increasing awareness of programs available through the NYC Department of Housing Preservation and Development and the Center for New York City Neighborhoods, such as the Homeowner Hub, the Landlord Ambassador Program, and Mortgage Assistance Program.

-TADVOCACY DIAND USE
+2.3.13 Support legislation to end the tax lien sale and create options for affordable housing preservation in properties with municipal debt.

-GOAL 3: ENVIRONMENTAL CONDITIONS

-Reduce exposure to hazardous environmental conditions, including those exacerbated by climate change, that affect the most vulnerable Brooklynites
+GOAL 3: ENVIRONMENTAL CONDITIONS Reduce exposure to hazardous environmental conditions, including those exacerbated by climate change, that affect the most vulnerable Brooklynites